-How To Keep Your Creative Juices Active By Remaining In The Flow
+How To Activate Your Creative Mindset By Getting In The Flow

-What everyone’s heard of or experienced is burnout.
+What everyone’s heard of or experienced is fatigue.
 This once the balance beam that’s in the brain goes off tilt.
-This for those who needs to be creative, such as writers, as the active juices begin to dry up.
-So the need is to become clinical, and find out what the root causes of the burnout are.
+For those who needs to be creative such as writers, the active juices begin to dry up.
+So there’s need is to become more clinical, and find out what the root causes of the burnout are.

-There are the irregular shortages, the temporary burnout situations that’s caused by distraction, stress, or real life real world issues, such as attempting to work with those demanding yet permanent deadlines.
-Dealing with the routine anxieties of life, or suddenly having too much work do to, this all at once, can leave one overwhelmed.
+There are the irregular shortages, the temporary situations caused by distraction, stress, or real life real world issues, such as attempting to work with those demanding yet permanent deadlines.

-It could be the volatile world that we live in.
-The chaotic political situation we’re suddenly faced with, one that demands us to do something, to stand up for ourselves.
-Then what ever we happen to be doing suddenly feels trivial, unworthy, and insignificant.
+It could be the volatile world we live in or the chaotic social situation we’re suddenly faced with, that demands us to do something, to stand up for ourselves.

-What you need is to reset and reboot yourself, refreshing yourself by taking a time out, this with a good rest, by sharing your time with like-minded others, who may be in the same situation.
+What you need is to reset and reboot yourself, refresh yourself by taking a time out, by sharing your time with like-minded others who may be in the same situation.

 Learning To Find Flow

-There is however another form of burnout that’s a bit more sinister and permanent, and that’s one that grinds away at your psyche, one that’s alerting you while demanding that something in your life needs to be altered drastically.
+There is however another form of burnout that’s a bit more sinister and permanent, and that’s one that grinds away at your psyche.

 To Balance Flow And Burnout

-Whatever you’re doing in your life or work, you do so because you love doing it, it makes you feel happy.
+Whatever you’re doing in your life or work, you do so because you love doing and it, it makes you content.
 It places you in that state of flow, where time passes quickly.

 So capture the essence of why, the motivators that makes you feel the way you do.
 Get in touch and connect with the strongest ones, and then concentrate on those intently.